Description

 Instructions

 - Make the broth.
-Pour in the coconut milk, lemongrass pieces and stock.
-Stir to combine everything, then bring it to a simmer, lower the heat and leave it for five minutes.
+Pour in the coconut milk, lemongrass pieces (if you’re using it), and vegetable broth.
+Stir to combine everything, then bring it to a simmer, lower the heat, and leave it for five minutes to slightly thicken.

 Notes

 INGREDIENT NOTES: This recipe is super adaptable based on what you have in your house.
-You could use green beans, spinach, peas or edamame beans in place of the pak choi (or add a load of different veggies!)
-You could also add cooked chicken, or throw in some raw shrimp to cook in the broth (add them into the broth when you add the noodles).
-If you don’t have gochujang paste, you could use another chili sauce like sriracha, or red curry paste.
+You could use green beans, spinach, peas, or edamame beans in place of the pak choi (or add a load of different veggies!)
+You could also add cooked chicken or throw in some raw shrimp to cook in the broth (add them into the broth when you add the noodles).
+If you don’t have gochujang paste, you could use another chili sauce like sriracha or red curry paste.
+If you don’t have chicken or vegetable broth, use water.

 - Prep Time: 5